CtrlK

 Actionability

-Provides fully executable TypeScript code with Zod validation, complete bash commands for secret management across multiple cloud providers, a working GitHub Actions workflow, and concrete .env file examples.
-Everything is copy-paste ready.
+The skill provides fully executable TypeScript code with Zod validation, concrete bash commands for secret management (GCP, AWS), a complete GitHub Actions workflow YAML, and specific .env file examples.
+All code is copy-paste ready and includes real configuration values and patterns.

 3 / 3